oktadev/okta-blog/_source/_posts/2022-08-19-build-crud-spring-and-vue.md

   })
 );

-// passing auth0 to the api (to get JWT), which is set as a global property app.config.globalProperties.$api = createApi(app.config.globalProperties.$auth0)
+// pass auth0 to the api (to get a JWT), which is set as a global property app.config.globalProperties.$api = createApi(app.config.globalProperties.$auth0)

 app.mount('#app')